 Tommy’s Coffee Break Calendar for August 28th

-What do you think about the Calendar?
-Feedback, if you please, right here on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.
+Comments and suggestions for the Calendar can be made right here on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.

 “Check it and see/One more time for me…”, xoxo!